 – This technique does not include the scar running horizontally along the curve of the breast, but results in a vertical scar or “lollipop” type scar.
 This is ideal for most mild to moderate reductions.

 – Sometimes referred to as a Benelli or doughnut technique.
 This method results in one scar around the areola but can leave the breast looking flat.
 It also doesn’t allow for a significant “lift” of the breast tissue.
 This is most suitable for very minimal reductions.
+However, it is mostly for small breast lifts without any real reduction in breast volume/weight.

-Age – healthy women of any age can have a breast reduction.
+Age – healthy women of any age can have a Breast Reduction.
 Whilst it is sometimes considered and performed in teenagers with extremely large breasts, we recommend you wait until your breasts have fully developed.

 Breastfeeding – prior to any surgery women with large breasts often have troubles breastfeeding as they tend to have a low milk output anyway.